umine-io/ProMiner/README.md

 Now you can hit close the window and:

 ### Change default wallet address
 Double click `Wallet Config` on the desktop.
-Set line EWAL="(Your wallet)", ethereum or z-cash wallet address is supported.
-If you want to use other pool server, set line EPOOL="(Pool server)" (if this line does not exist, add it as a new line).
-Worker number can also be set by line EWORKER="(Your worker number)" (if this line does not exist, add it as a new line), don't set EWORKER if you don't want to use it.
+Set line `EWAL="(Your wallet)"`, ethereum or z-cash wallet address is supported.
+If you want to use other pool server, set line `EPOOL="(Pool server)"` (if this line does not exist, add it as a new line).
+Worker number can also be set by line `EWORKER="(Your worker number)"` (if this line does not exist, add it as a new line), don't set `EWORKER` if you don't want to use it.
 Then click 'save' and reboot the system by click reboot button in xubuntu top left menu.

 ### Change to your own mining script
 double click `Custom Miner Script` on the desktop.
-Write your own mining script inside, and don't forget to change CUSTOMMINER="0" to CUSTOMMINER="1".
+Write your own mining script inside, and don't forget to change `CUSTOMMINER="0"` to `CUSTOMMINER="1"`.
 There are some example lines inside.
 Click 'save' and reboot the system by click reboot button in xubuntu top left menu

 ### Overclocking your nvidia GPUs
 double click `Custom OC Script` on the desktop.
-Write your own overclock script inside, and don't forget to change CUSTOMOC="0" to CUSTOMOC="1".
+Write your own overclock script inside, and don't forget to change `CUSTOMOC="0"` to `CUSTOMOC="1"`.
 There are some example lines inside.
 Click 'save' and reboot the system by click reboot button in xubuntu top left menu.

 ## Normal Working Condition
 * Only Power and Ethernet is required